medic/cht-docs/content/en/core/guides/docker-setup.md

 ```
 $ docker-compose -f <project_name>-medic-os-compose.yml up
 ```
+{{% alert title="Note" %}}
-*Note* In certain shells, docker-compose may not interpolate the admin password that was exported above.
+In certain shells, docker-compose may not interpolate the admin password that was exported above.
 In that case, your admin user had a password automatically generated.
 Note the `New CouchDB Administrative User` and `New CouchDB Administrative Password` in the output terminal.
 You can retrieve these via running `docker logs medic-os` and searching the terminal.
+{{% /alert %}}

 Once containers are setup, please run the following command from your host terminal:
 ```